-I finally made it to the paint store to purchase my Annie Sloan chalk paint (click here).
+I finally made it to the paint store to purchase my Annie Sloan chalk paint.
 Many bloggers are already in love with it.
-When I learned of this paint on Miss Mustard Seed’s Blog and Southern Savvy Style, I was very excited to try it.
+When I learned of this paint on Miss Mustard Seed’s Blog.
+I was very excited to try it.
 I did some research to determine where I could purchase the paint and wax, only to find that that it is sold in a very, few stores.
-I was happy to locate Wonderfaux Studio in Stafford, Texas.
-They were well stocked on the paint, wax and supplies.
-I met Ricky and Michelle, the owner.
-Both were very helpful and knowledgeable about how to use the paints.
-Below are some photos from the studio.

 I had so many projects; I couldn’t wait to start.
 I really did spend some time thinking about what I would do first, since I am pretty busy these days.
 I decided on an old French bistro set I have.
 Here is a BEFORE picture.